C3 Corvette Exhaust

 The only exhaust piece I couldn't get locally was the front Y-pipe.
 A stainless-steel Y-pipe is offered from Mid-America.
 The rest of the exhaust system came from a local parts house.

 Several hangers and muffler clamps were needed as well.
 There is a center exhaust hanger bracket, and left and right muffler hanger brackets.
 Also installed was a new oxygen sensor, which screws into a bung on the front Y-pipe.
-An air-tube kit #35574 is required for the Cat.
+An air-tube kit Walker #35574 is required to install the Cat.

 The rear Y-pipe is a Walker #40477, and the left and right rear mufflers are #22160 and #22161.

-I replaced the exhaust system on my 1982 Corvette at a friend's shop on a lift.
+The exhaust system was installed at a friend's shop on a lift.
 There wasn't much left of the old system to take off, so that saved us time.
 Replacing the complete exhaust system took about two hours.

-Note: If you are replacing your exhaust manifolds and not concerned about 100% originality, a good upgrade is to use stainless-steel studs.
+Note: If you're replacing exhaust manifolds and not concerned about 100% originality, a good upgrade is to use stainless-steel studs.
 Lightly coat the threads with anti-seize compound before installing.

-Provided you're running a healthy high-compression motor, sidepipes on any muscle car is one of the great automotive sounds.
-Factory-style Corvette sidepipes will correctly fit 1968-1974 models.
+Factory-style Corvette side-pipes will correctly fit 1968-1974 models.
 Please note that side-mount exhaust pipes have their pros and cons.
-Do some research on C3 Corvette sidepipes before going this route.
+Do some research on C3 Corvette side-pipes before going this route.